The College of Southern Maryland offers several orientation options for students. Each is outlined below.

 Southern Maryland Studies Center

-Southern Maryland Studies in the Learning Resource Center (LR Building) was established at CSM in 1976 to provide a central location for research on this historically significant region.
-Students, historians, genealogists, and community members use the center resources to study the culture and development of Charles, Calvert, St. Mary’s, and southern Prince George’s counties.
-The archival collections include rare books, unpublished documents, newspapers, photographs, slides, maps, and oral history tapes.
+The Southern Maryland Studies Center was established at the La Plata Campus Library in 1976 in order to provide a central location for research on this historically significant region.
+Students, historians, genealogists, and community members use the center’s resources to study the culture and development of Charles, Calvert, St. Mary’s, and southern Prince George’s counties.
+The collection of printed materials includes books, unpublished documents, newspapers, photographs, slides, maps, and oral history tapes.

 Student Success Services